 Students graduating from Gettysburg College have pursued numerous careers in the health professions.
-Examples of some of our recent graduates are listed below.
+View examples from some of our recent health professions graduates (PDF).

 Kathleen McGuinn '10

 Both of Kathleen's parents are in the medical field ... her mother is a family practice nurse and her father is an anesthesiologist.
 She has wanted to be a physician since childhood -- so in effect, her entire childhood served as her "a-ha" moment.
 She has seen the good works of her parents on a first-hand, ongoing basis, and has always admired and aspired to the profession of medicine.

 Majors: Biochemistry and Molecular Biology

 Attending: University of Virginia School of Medicine, Medical Scientist Training Program (MD/PhD Program)

 As a child with a passion for horseback riding, Jackie had originally pictured herself as an equine vet.
 But after volunteering at a handicap-accessible riding stable for disabled individuals, she discovered that what she really enjoyed was working with people to overcome their physical disabilities.
 This realization put her on the path toward the medical profession.